shipyardapp/Shipyard-Documentation/docs/blueprint-library/airtable/airtable-download-table-or-view-to-csv.md

 ---
 id: airtable-download-table-or-view-to-csv
-title: Airtable Template - Download Table or View  CSV to Shipyard
+title: Airtable Template - Download Table or View to Shipyard
 hide_title: true
-sidebar_label: Download Table or View  CSV to Shipyard
+sidebar_label: Download Table or View to Shipyard
-description: Information about Shipyard's low-code Airtable Download Table or View  CSV to Shipyard blueprint.
+description: Information about Shipyard's low-code Airtable Download Table or View to Shipyard blueprint.
 Quickly export your data from an Airtable Table or View.
 keywords:
     - airtable
     - blueprint
     - template
 ---

-# Airtable - Download Table or View  CSV to Shipyard
+# Airtable - Download Table or View to Shipyard

 ## Overview
 Quickly export data from a single table on an Airtable base to a CSV.